I'm sure we've gone through a lot of this list before here... I just don't recall ever posting in one.

 Maybe we just need some sort of screening process to keep out the sad sacks.
 Its a real shame some prick has to come around every so often and disturb the "semi" peaceful Wienerboard.
 Anyhoo, on to the topic at hand.
 Current: Three-way tie between Jericho, Booker T., and Hurricane.
 Diva: Daffney all the way, even if she isn't exactly around at the moment.
 All Time: Hogan 4 Life.

 The following post expresses the opinions of a raving Jerichoholic.
 He is biased, opinionated and bitter.
 You have been warned.

 Welcome, True MFer, to the Weinerboard, and here's my list.

-Chris Jericho.
+Current Favorite: Chris Jericho.
 The total package of entertainment on the mic and excellence in the ring.
 He will never be a legitimate champion, but I don't care.
 Kurt Angle, Rock and Chris Benoit are up there too.

-I just said that Chris Jericho was my current favorite, so it's only fitting that the guy who he jobbed to last gets to be my all-time favorite.
+All-Time Favorite: I just said that Chris Jericho was my current favorite, so it's only fitting that the guy who he jobbed to last gets to be my all-time favorite.
 Or something like that.
 I saw WrestleMania X when I was 6, and I have not deliberately not watched an episode of Raw or SmackDown! since then.
 And while Bret Hart may have walked out with the title, that show will live on forever in my memory because of Shawn Michaels.
 It also gave me a soft spot for Scott Hall that wouldn't let me admit that it was probably for the best that he was fired.

-Trish Stratus has advanced by leaps and bounds like she was a freaking kangaroo!
+Favorite Diva: Trish Stratus has advanced by leaps and bounds like she was a freaking kangaroo!
 Three years ago she would have been the one at fault in the Gayda match, but now she's able to pull respectable performances out of Lita.
 And she's (to rip off Boston) wicked hot to boot.

 The preceding post expressed the opinions of a raving Jerichoholic.
 He was biased, opinionated and bitter.
 You were warned.